csc-training/intro-to-dl/day2/README.md

 ## Setup

-1. Login to Puhti using a training account (or your own CSC account):
+1. Login to Puhti using either:
+   - the web user interface at <https://www.puhti.csc.fi/> and start Tools → Login node shell, or
+   - with an SSH client:

           ssh -l trainingxxx puhti.csc.fi

 2. Set up the module environment: